koehlma/momba/engine/crates/momba-simulator/README.md

 ## Future work

+- Read and evaluate multiple properties on one run.
 - Support other types of time beyond Float64Zone.
 - Other simulation bounds.
 - Smart sampling of schedulers.